PAVANPAGARWADEKAR/PAVANPAGARWADEKAR/README.md

+                                                   👋 Good to have you here!!

 - 👋 Hi, I’m @PAVANPAGARWADEKAR

-- 👀 I’m interested in AWS SOLUTION ARCHITRCTING
+- 👀 I’m interested in AWS Cloud, Devops and Python

-- 🌱 I’m currently learning AWS AND PYTHON
+- 🌱 I’m currently learning AWS-Devops and Python

 - 💞️ I’m looking to collaborate on AWS LEARNING

-- 📫 How to reach me EMAIL
+- 📫 How to reach me - Email- pavanagar30@gmail.com ro Linkedln - www.linkedin.com/in/pavan-p-agarwadekar-531b1032

 <!---
 PAVANPAGARWADEKAR/PAVANPAGARWADEKAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.